 A minor is required for the Psychology major.

 Program assessment is required of all NSU academic departments for purposes of planning continuous improvement and meeting accreditation requirements.
 Psychology majors complete PSYC program assessment components for students in their final semester before graduation.

 The first digit of NSU course numbers identifies the student status level for which the course is primarily intended (1000s primarily for freshmen, 2000s primarily for sophomores, 3000s primarily for juniors, and 4000s primarily for seniors).
-The last digit identifies the number of credit hours for which the course is offered; zero indicates multiple offerings for varying credit hours.
+The last digit indicates the number of semester hours of credit to be earned.
+Zero as the last digit indicates multiple offerings for varying credit hours.

 Higher-numbered courses are to be taken after development of strong critical thinking, communication, and study skills in the General Education requirements as well as a solid knowledge base in Psychology in lower-numbered Psychology core requirements.
 Students should not enroll in courses more than one level above student status (that is, freshmen should not attempt 3000- and 4000-level courses, and sophomores should not attempt 4000‑level courses) without consultation with the advisor.

 In addition to general education and program requirements stated above, additional hours may be needed to satisfy all minimum degree requirements listed below.

 - English Proficiency: Components I and II of English proficiency should be met with grades of “C” or better prior to the completion of 60 credit hours.